North Dakota Court Records

 What are North Dakota Criminal Court Records?

-North Dakota criminal court records consist of information, documents and evidence gathered or used during criminal court proceedings.
-In compliance with the North Dakota Open Records Statute and state laws, criminal court records are generally public records.
-Members of the public can access and make copies of criminal court records, except where a record is protected by the law or court order.
+North Dakota criminal court records consist of information, documents, and evidence gathered or used during criminal court proceedings.
+Criminal court records are generally public in compliance with the North Dakota Open Records Statute and state laws.
+Members of the public may access and make copies of criminal court records, except where a record is protected by the law or court order.

-Note: The Clerk of the Court is typically responsible for the management and maintenance of criminal court records.
-This role is dependent on the type of court and the district/county the court has jurisdiction over.
+Note: The Clerk of the Court is typically responsible for managing and maintaining criminal court records.
+This role depends on the type of court and the district/county the court has jurisdiction over.

 Understanding the North Dakota Criminal Court System